walterone/BoardBlaster/README.md

 * Bug fixing (more and more)
 * Split into standalone modules
 * Implement an "Auto-Setup" to allow instant use of the visualizer module
+* Tidy up the "Issues" section in the readme and merge that with the
 * ~~Add Viewer module with all it's feature~~ (V0.6)
 * ~~Dynamic filter path change~~ (V0.6)
 * ~~Add a web console for real-time monitoring~~ (V0.7)